What You Need To Know About College-Specific Essays: Advice From Admissions Officers

 Link Your Academic Interests To Your Experiences

 The takeaway message: know yourself and what you want from college.
+If you want to study engineering and are asked the reason then be sure to share a story about an engineering-related experience such as your robotics team or an engineering research project.
 If you are not sure about a major and are asked about academics, focus on the classic liberal arts and science curricula and be prepared to discuss what academic areas you want to explore in college and why.
+Connect those reasons to your background and experiences by sharing a story that brings your points to life.

 Start thinking about your supplemental questions early—the questions are usually available on August 1st.
 Since admissions staff will review your responses carefully, your answers to these questions can significantly impact your admissions decision.